-Why teach relationships and sex education?
+Why teach Sex Education?

-The DfE states in the statutory relationships, relationships and sex education and health Education guidance (page 23):
+The DfE states in the statutory Relationships, Relationships and Sex Education and Health Education guidance (page 23)

 'It is important that the transition phase before moving to secondary school supports pupils' ongoing emotional and physical development effectively.
 The department continues to recommend therefore that all primary schools school have a sex education programme tailored to the age and the physical and emotional maturity of the pupils.
 It should ensure that both boys and girls are prepared for the changes that adolescence brings and - drawing on knowledge from the national curriculum for science - how a baby is conceived and born'.